panzone91/panzone91.github.io/about.md

 * In 2016 I've participated to the [Google Summer Of Code](https://summerofcode.withgoogle.com/projects/#6738560711393280) under the [Chapel programming language](http://chapel.cray.com), working on several improvements on the language's compiler and runtime.

+* In 2017 I've participated to the Google Summer Of Code as a mentor for the Chapel programming language.

 * Currently I'm collaborating with the [Cryptography and Coding Laboratory](http://www.club.di.unimi.it), working on key derivation functions and video streaming encryption.